JBab3/simpleRLdicegame/README.md

 and that not rerolling is correct when the player is allready winning.

-## Stochastic outcomes vs Qlearning
+## Stochastic outcomes in Qlearning

 Most enviorments in which Qlearning is applied are strictly deterministic, meaning each action has one guaranteed outcome.
 Since this program involes the decision to reroll a dice the outcome is not guaranteed.